 Public Officials Contact List (for Mecklenburg County) Available Here

-Planning and Building Rules – the GCAA is actively engaged with the Charlotte-Mecklenburg Planning Commission and the Mecklenburg Building Development Commission.
+Planning and Building Industry – the GCAA is actively engaged with the Charlotte-Mecklenburg Planning Commission and the Mecklenburg Building Development Commission.
 These groups set all the rules and standards that new multi-family housing construction has to comply with – such as tree-planting rules, development

 The Court System – the GCAA actively advocates for fair and efficient disposition of legal cases, including Summary Ejectment, premises liability cases, landlord’s implied warranty of habitability and security, and many others.
 We receive additional guidance from GCAA-member law firms.